ballinarslsubbranch/sub-branch/README.md

 ## Meetings

 For meetings to run smoothly, we need to collaboartively develop agendas.
 There is an agenda [template](agenda-template.md), taken directly from SOP 3 from the RSL.
 This could be used as a template for each meeting and we could draft [meeting minutes](/minutes.md) immediately after the meeting is finished, with the ability for everyone to review before they are accepted at the next meeting.

+## Future direction

+As a free platform, anyone can contribute on github.
+We can use this feature to have volunteers file their reports or request funding and make proposals.